Skip to main content

 What this means for your home

-• Product placements avoid baseboards, counters, and other surfaces your kids actually touch
+• Product placements stay out of baseboards, counters, and the surfaces your kids actually touch

 • Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.